thinca/dockerfile-vim/README.md

 ### `PYTHON3_VERSION`

 A version of Python 3.
+This works with Alpine Linux only.

 You can only specify `3.7` or empty.
 `3.8` is used when this is empty.